-- Ability to discern the role of natural and human actions with respect to macro scale of sustainability and ecology as well as in the micro scale of shaping of outdoor environments. - Knowledge about the elements of landscape design and their scope. - An understanding of landscape design with respect to site planning and different functional typologies of spaces.
+- An understanding of reasons for evolution of landscapes across time and context.
+CO1 - CO2 Ability to discern the role of natural and human actions with respect to macro scale of sustainability and ecology as well as in the micro scale of shaping of outdoor environments. - CO3 Knowledge about the elements of landscape design and their scope. - CO4 An understanding of landscape design with respect to site planning and different functional typologies of spaces.

 - 1. Motloch, J.L., 'An Introduction to Landscape Design', John Wiley and Sons, 2001. - 2.
 Michael Laurie, 'Introduction to Landscape Architecture', Elsevier, 1986. - 3.
-Sauter D; 'Landscape Construction', Cengage Learning, Third edition, 2010.
+Sauter D; 'Landscape Construction', Cengage Learning, Third edition, 2010. - 4.
+Geoffrey And Susan Jellico, 'The Landscape of Man', Thames And Hudson, 1985.